 There certainly exist isolated pockets of theoretical work on legal reasoning methods.
-Those involved in criminal law study the probative value of the forensic sciences,2 and the Supreme Court's trilogy of cases beginning with Daubert has spawned extensive research on when expert opinions are good enough to be admissible.3 A few theorists since Wigmore have also studied general patterns of evidence evaluation.4 Fields outside of law have also conducted important research on various aspects of legal reasoning-fields such as psychology,5 rhetoric,6 informal logic,7 and artificial intelligence ("AI").8 What is missing, adequate justification for a reasonable person's adoption of the conclusion.
+Those involved in criminal law study the probative value of the forensic sciences, and the Supreme Court's trilogy of cases beginning with Daubert has spawned extensive research on when expert opinions are good enough to be admissible.
+A few theorists since Wigmore have also studied general patterns of evidence evaluation.
+Fields outside of law have also conducted important research on various aspects of legal reasoning-fields such as psychology, rhetoric, informal logic, and artificial intelligence ("AI").
+What is missing,

+1. The word "logic" refers here to "the study of the methods and principles used to distinguish correct reasoning from incorrect reasoning," and to the theories that result from such study.
+See IRVING M. COPI & CARL COHEN, INTRODUCTION TO LOGIC 3 (10th ed.
+1998).
+"Correct" reasoning warrants the conclusion to be true, probably true, or at least plausible.
+It provides adequate justification for a reasonable person's adoption of the conclusion.
 Logic is distinct from the study of methods for discovering correct lines of reasoning (for example, heuristics), although logic can help identify the desired goal or end product of heuristic methods.
 Logic is also distinct from the study of persuasive use of reasoning in human dialogue (for example, pragmatics, rhetoric, or psychology), although it can help identify a reasonable basis for persuasion.
 Logic is the study of how we ought to reason, if our goal is to discover truth.

-^{2.} See, e.g., DAVID L. FAIGMAN, DAVID H. KAYE, MICHAEL J. SAKS & JOSEPH SANDERS, SCIENCE IN THE LAW: FORENSIC SCIENCE ISSUES (2002).
+2. See, e.g., DAVID L. FAIGMAN, DAVID H. KAYE, MICHAEL J. SAKS & JOSEPH SANDERS, SCIENCE IN THE LAW: FORENSIC SCIENCE ISSUES (2002).

-^{3.} Daubert v.
+3. Daubert v.
 Merrell Dow Pharms., Inc., 509 U.S. 579 (1993); Gen. Elec.
 Co. v.
 Joiner, 522 U.S. 136 (1997); Kumho Tire Co. v.
 Carmichael, 526 U.S. 137 (1999).

-^{4.} E.g., Terence Anderson, David Schum & William Twining, Analysis of Evidence (2d ed.
-2005); Joseph B. Kadane & David A. Schum, A Probabilistic Analysis of the Sacco and Vanzetti Evidence (1996); David A. Schum, The Evidential Foundations of Probabilistic Reasoning (1994).
+4. E.g., TERENCE ANDERSON, DAVID SCHUM & WILLIAM TWINING, ANALYSIS OF EVIDENCE (2d ed.
+2005); JOSEPH B. KADANE & DAVID A. SCHUM, A PROBABILISTIC ANALYSIS OF THE SACCO AND VANZETTI EVIDENCE (1996); DAVID A. SCHUM, THE EVIDENTIAL FOUNDATIONS OF PROBABILISTIC REASONING (1994).

-For research on juries, see, for example, INSIDE THE JUROR: THE PSYCHOLOGY OF JUROR DECISION MAKING (Reid Hastie ed., 1993).
+5. For research on juries, see, for example, INSIDE THE JUROR: THE PSYCHOLOGY OF JUROR DECISION MAKING (Reid Hastie ed., 1993).

-^{6.} See, e.g., Kurt M. Saunders, Law as Rhetoric, Rhetoric as Argument, 3 J. ASS'N LEGAL WRITING DIRECTORS 166, 166-67 (2006) (discussing law as consisting of pragmatic decisions rather than formally logical ones, in which rhetoric, as opposed to formal logic, influences the conclusions of legal reasoning); Mary Massaron Ross, A Basis for Legal Reasoning: Logic on Appeal, 3 J. ASS'N LEGAL WRITING DIRECTORS 179, 181 (2006) (arguing that despite the theory of rhetoric as outcome-determinative of legal decision-making, formal logic can be a possible rhetorical device and a critical element, especially at the appellate level).
+6. See, e.g., Kurt M. Saunders, Law as Rhetoric, Rhetoric as Argument, 3 J. ASS'N LEGAL WRITING DIRECTORS 166, 166-67 (2006) (discussing law as consisting of pragmatic decisions rather than formally logical ones, in which rhetoric, as opposed to formal logic, influences the conclusions of legal reasoning); Mary Massaron Ross, A Basis for Legal Reasoning: Logic on Appeal, 3 J. ASS'N LEGAL WRITING DIRECTORS 179, 181 (2006) (arguing that despite the theory of rhetoric as outcome-determinative of legal decision-making, formal logic can be a possible rhetorical device and a critical element, especially at the appellate level).

-^{7.} For research on the "Toulmin Model," see, for example, ARGUING ON THE TOULMIN MODEL (David Hitchcock & Bart Verheij eds., 2006).
-For research based on argumentation schemes, see DOUGLAS N. WALTON, ARGUMENT SCHEMES FOR PRESUMPTIVE REASONING 13-14, 46 (1996) (stating that the function of an argumentation scheme is to orchestrate a dialogue by use of "appropriate critical question[s]," the asking of which shifts "a burden or weight of presumption to the other side in a dialogue").
-For examples of research on argumentation schemes within AI and law, see Henry Prakken, Chris Reed, & Douglas Walton, Argumentation Schemes and Generalizations in Reasoning About Evidence, 9 INT'L CONF.
-ARTIFICIAL INTELLIGENCE & L. PROC.
-32 (2003); Henry Prakken & Giovanni Sartor, The Three Faces of Defeasibility in the Law, 17 RATIO JURIS 118, 120-23 (2004).
+7. For research on the "Toulmin Model," see, for example, ARGUING ON THE TOULMIN MODEL (David Hitchcock & Bart Verheij eds., 2006).
+For research based on argumentation schemes, see DOUGLAS N. WALTON, ARGUMENT SCHEMES FOR PRESUMPTIVE REASONING 13-14, 46 (1996) (stating that the function of an argumentation scheme is to orchestrate a dialogue by use of "appropriate critical question[s]," the asking of which shifts "a burden or weight of presumption however, is a concerted effort within our profession to articulate the general logic of our method of reasoning, and to do so in a way that is useful in solving legal problems and which provides us a normative ideal of sound reasoning.